Omkar1206/Predicting-Breast-Cancer-/README.md

-After a lot of feature engineering and analysis I have a test accuracy of 97% and training accuracy of 95%
+<h4>After a lot of feature engineering and analysis I have a test accuracy of 97% and training accuracy of 95%</h4>
+<h4>Please suggest me your insights or the things you think I can improve</h4>